OJGM777/Simple-Notes-App-FRONTEND-ONLY-/README.md

 # Simple-Notes-App (FRONTEND ONLY)
-This is a Note app that will include a note section, a Tasks section.
+This is a Note app that will include a note section and a Tasks section.

 This version of the Notes App only has all the Frontend code, it means that this repository does not have any kind of code related to the backend, everything in this Repo is only pure front-end;
 There will be another version of this app with new tecnologies and features as: